 Schimmel echoed the sentiment of the importance of land for Native culture.
 He mentioned that climate change had significantly affected hunting and fishing in Alaska, which are essential for sustaining Native culture and food security in his community.
 The impact had created significant mental health effects in these communities.

 “The food insecurities in Alaska are ones that are incredibly real and incredibly impactful.”
 He shared, “the impact of an empty refrigerator on a child’s mind is detrimental on their ability to learn and grow.
 Until you have food, water, and shelter, you can’t pursue any other needs.
 We’re just trying to get the bare minimum.
-A lot of our time is spent on that instead of pursuing community growth”
+A lot of our time is spent on that instead of pursuing community growth.”

 Schimmel argued that the Western way of land management ignored a lot of the cultural practices that supported a healthy environment in which Native communities can develop.

-Native People Need Support but not Saviorism
+Native People Need Support, Not Saviorism

 Speakers ended the conversation with a call to support Native groups.

-They said the best to support is to ask these communities what they need instead of focusing on creating solutions that come from the top down.
+They said the best way to support is to ask these communities what they need instead of focusing on creating solutions that come from the top down.
 There are thousands of efforts by youth and community organizations already doing great work in terms of sovereignty and protection of the land.